Lorex Security Camera Cost and Pricing

 2 Dome-Type 1080p Outdoor Cameras 2 Bullet-Type 1080p Outdoor Cameras |

-Digital IP Cameras
+Wired or Wireless Digital IP Cameras

 Unlike analog cameras that use a coaxial cable for data transfer, digital IP cameras can use either an Ethernet cable or Wi-Fi.
 That makes them more scalable and easier to set up.
-And speaking of easy setup, you’ll find digital IP cameras from lorex that offer a Power over Ethernet (PoE) connection.
+And speaking of easy setup, you’ll find digital IP cameras from Lorex that offer a Power over Ethernet (PoE) connection.
 That means they draw power from the same Ethernet cable they use for data transfer.
 Lorex has some of the best PoE cameras we’ve seen.

 Product Code | Price | NVR Type | Cameras |